 Founder, Creative Director and Producer

-At the heart of every Lone Star Circus production is Fanny Kerwich’s simple mission: to make audiences forget their cares and concerns for a few hours and take a journey to a magical place where they are transformed by what they find there!
-She wishes to give them an opportunity to reconnect with the core of their being, with the true meaning of being human.
-Circus helps all of us to fulfill our basic human desire to be amazed and amused.
-Says Fanny: “Our productions are an expression of the human spirit – people overcoming their apparent limits and fears.
-My greatest joy is knowing that people will go home and talk about their experiences.”
+At the heart of every Lone Star Circus production is Fanny Kerwich’s simple mission, which is to make all who attend forget their cares and concerns for a few hours, take a journey to a mystical place and be transformed by what they find there.
+By giving each patron a chance to reconnect with the core of their being, with the soul of what it means to be human, Fanny helps all of us fulfill the basic human desire to not only be entertained, but also to be amazed and amused.

-A circus and popular entertainment historian, Dominique has published several books on these subjects, both in Europe and the U.S. He is the International Circus Consultant for Guinness World Records, Ltd., and a founding member of the Festival Mondial du Cirque de Demain, one of the world’s most important international circus competitions, which has been held each winter in Paris since 1977.
-He has been a judge at international circus festivals in Europe, Mexico, Israel, and Russia, and he is the recipient of the 2015 “Elevate Circus” Award.
+A circus and popular entertainment historian, Dominique has published several books on these subjects, both in Europe and the U.S. (His latest, “Philip Astley & The Horsemen Who Invented the Circus,” was published in 2018).
+He is the International Circus Consultant for Guinness World Records, Ltd., and a founding member of the Festival Mondial du Cirque de Demain, one of the world’s most important international circus competitions, which has been held each winter in Paris since 1977.
+He has been a judge at international circus festivals in France, Mexico, Italy, Israel, and Russia, and he is the recipient of the 2015 “Elevate Circus” Award.

+Jeffrey is a writer, director, production manager, fight director, co-founder of Prism Movement Theater.
+He has been working in the DFW area for the last 8 years for performance companies like Cara Mía Theatre Co., Lone Star Circus, Theater Three, Teatro Dallas, and the Dallas Theater Center.
 Jeffrey graduated from Southern Methodist University in 2013 with a degree in Theater Studies.
-A writer, director, production manager, fight director, Jeffrey is co-founder of Prism Movement Theater.
-He has been working in the DFW area for the last eight years for companies such as Cara Mía Theatre Co., Theater Three, Teatro Dallas, and the Dallas Theater Center, and of course, Lone Star Circus.

 Regina is fifth generation of France’s premier circus dynasty, the Bougliones, owners of Paris’s legendary Cirque d’Hiver - the world’s oldest and most beautiful circus building, which was built in 1852 and is still active to this day.
 A very versatile, beautiful and talented artist, Regina has presented (and still does) a wide variety of acts during her brilliant career, both in her family’s circuses and abroad.
 (In the United States, she was featured in the Feld Entertainment’s production of “Barnum’s Kaleidoscape”.)
 She is also the creator of the magnificent costumes that grace every year the Cirque d’Hiver productions, a remarkable talent that she brings today to Lone Star Circus.